MolSSI-Education/cpp_programming/01-06-mc-lj-intro.md

 ~~~
 {: .language-python}

 Here, you can see that the parameter section begins with the section title ("Parameters"), followed by a line of hypens ("----").
 On the next line, we have the argument name (r_ij), then a colon followed by the input type of the argument.
 This line says that the argument should be of type `float`.
 The next line gives a more detailed description of the variable.
-When the there is more than one input parameter,they should be written on new line.s
+When the there is more than one input parameter,they should be written on new line.

 #### 4. Returns
 This section is very similar to the `Parameters` section above.
 In contrast to the `Parameters` section, each returned value does not have to be named, but the type of the return value is required.